-The Ute ladies'-tresses survey is a 3-year protocol; therefore, field surveys are anticipated to occur in 2023, 2024, and 2025.
+The Ute ladies'-tresses survey is a 2-year protocol; therefore, field surveys are anticipated to occur in 2023 and 2024.
 Surveys will be scheduled for late-July through mid-to-late August, as specified in the survey protocol (FWS, 1992).
 This window corresponds to the period when this species is typically in flower and relatively easily to locate and identify.
-Analysis and reporting is anticipated to occur during the last quarter of 2025.
-PacifiCorp anticipates it will provide the draft study report that contains the results of the first two survey years (2023 and 2024) to the resource agencies and other interested parties during the first quarter of 2025 for a 30-day period of review and comment.
+Analysis and reporting is anticipated to occur during the last quarter of 2024.
+PacifiCorp anticipates it will provide the draft study report to the resource agencies and other interested parties during the first quarter of 2025 for a 30-day period of review and comment.
 Should the study schedule deviate significantly from what is anticipated, PacifiCorp would apprise the resource agencies and interested stakeholders of schedule updates.